The American Express odds, predictions, props: PGA Tour picks, best prop bets from proven from golf model

-The American Express 2026 odds, PGA prop picks, predictions, bets: Golf model backs Patrick Cantlay top 10
+The American Express 2026 odds, PGA prop picks, predictions, bets: Golf model targets Patrick Cantlay top 10

 The SportsLine model reveals its top PGA Tour props picks for the 2026 American Express, which begins Thursday at the Pete Dye Stadium Course in La Quinta, Calif.